utmstack/UTMStack/README.md

   514/TCP (Used to send syslog logs)

-- Open the next input ports from agents to master or probe:
+- Open the following ports on the master for agents communication with master or probe/proxy:

   5044/TCP (Used to send logs)